-- Program Design: The evolution of the QE4 program was convoluted, improvised, and inertial.
-Moreover, the FOMC minutes did not report on any substantive discussions of cost-benefit analysis at any stage of the program, as though the costs were minor and the benefits were clear-cut. - Consequences for Market Functioning: QE4 markedly increased the Federal Reserve's footprint in the markets for Treasuries and agency MBS, with potentially adverse consequences for the functioning of these markets over time.
-For example, the SOMA now holds nearly 30% of the outstanding stock of Treasury notes and bonds, with an even larger footprint at the longer end of the maturity spectrum.
-Likewise, the SOMA now holds more than 40% of the total outstanding stock of agency MBS, and its purchases during QE4 accounted for nearly the entire issuance of agency MBS over that timeframe. - Balance Sheet Normalization.
+- Program Design: The evolution of the QE4 program was opaque, improvised, and inertial.
+Moreover, the FOMC minutes did not report on any substantive discussions of cost-benefit analysis at any stage of the QE4 program, as though the costs were minor and the benefits were clear-cut. - Consequences for Market Functioning: The Federal Reserve' actions at the onset of the pandemic helped stabilize markets for Treasuries and MBS.
+Over time, however, QE4 continued to expand the Federal Reserve's outsized footprint in those markets, with potentially adverse consequences for market functioning.
+Indeed, the SOMA now holds nearly 30% of the outstanding stock of Treasury notes and bonds and more than 40% of the total outstanding stock of agency MBS, and its QE4 purchases comprised nearly the entire issuance of agency MBS over the period that the program was being conducted. - Balance Sheet Normalization.
 Our baseline projection indicates that the size of the Federal Reserve's balance sheet will reach a trough in late 2024 and then resume expanding to meet policymakers' criterion of providing an "ample" supply of reserve balances.
 However, the composition of the SOMA's asset holdings will remain far from normal, with a small proportion of Treasury bills and a glacial pace of agency MBS runoff. - Interest Rate Risk.
-By purchasing medium- and longer-term Treasuries and financing those purchases by creating short-term liabilities, the FOMC substantially reduced the average maturity of the interest-bearing liabilities of the consolidated federal government sector (which includes the Federal Reserve).
-In effect, while the U.S. Treasury was issuing notes and bonds during the pandemic to "lock in" low interest rates and reduce the expense of financing the federal debt over coming years, QE4 practically canceled out those efforts.
-The FOMC's purchases of agency MBS incurred even greater interest rate risk because mortgage prepayments decline sharply in response to higher mortgage rates. - Cost to Taxpayers.
-Based on the term structure of interest rates at the end of June 2022, our baseline projection indicates that over the next ten years the Federal Reserve's total net interest income and its corresponding remittances to the U.S. Treasury will be about \$550 billion lower than in the No-QE4 counterfactual scenario.
-Of course, that cost could turn out to be lower if inflation subsides more rapidly than currently anticipated.
-Conversely, if the path of interest rates shifts even higher (consistent with the current prescription of the Taylor Rule and other policy benchmarks), then the total cost of QE4 to U.S. taxpayers might well reach \$1 trillion or higher.
+By purchasing medium- and longer-term Treasuries and financing those purchases by creating short-term interest-bearing liabilities, the FOMC incurred substantial interest rate risk, i.e., risk to the net interest income of its balance sheet.
+The FOMC's purchases of agency MBS were associated with even greater risk because mortgage prepayments decline sharply in response to increased mortgage rates. - Implications for Consolidated Federal Debt.
+The FOMC's actions substantially reduced the average maturity of the interest-bearing liabilities of the consolidated federal government sector (which includes the Federal Reserve).
+Thus, while the U.S. Treasury was issuing notes and bonds to "lock in" low interest rates and reduce the expense of financing the federal debt over coming years, QE4 practically canceled out those efforts.

+- Cost to Taxpayers.
+Based on the term structure of interest rates at the end of June 2022, our baseline projection indicates that over the next ten years the Federal Reserve's total net interest income and its corresponding remittances to the U.S. Treasury (and hence the federal government's total net revenue on a consolidated basis) will be about \$760 billion lower than in the counterfactual scenario with no QE4 purchases.
+Moreover, only a small portion of that cost (about \$120 billion) is associated with securities purchases when the Federal Reserve was serving as market-maker of last resort at the onset of the pandemic. - Assessment of Benefits.
+The QE4 program did not have any significant effect in reducing term premiums and hence does not appear to have contributed to the very rapid pace of economic recovery in 2020-21.

-Our baseline projection of the Federal Reserve's balance sheet and income is broadly similar to two other recent projections produced by Federal Reserve Board economists and by analysts at the Federal Reserve Bank of New York.4 However, those reports did not include any counterfactual scenarios or assess the overall costs of QE4.
+The contours of our baseline projection of the Federal Reserve's balance sheet and income are broadly similar to other projections produced by Federal Reserve Board economists and by analysts at the Federal Reserve Bank of New York.4 However, those reports did not include any counterfactual scenarios or assess the overall costs of QE4.